Chicago Thanksgiving Parade: History

 In 2003, the parade was renamed the "State Street Thanksgiving Parade".
 The parade presented its first-ever unit from Hawaii – E la Ka Hololio Me Ke Kahiau, a traditional equestrian group from Kailua, Hawaii.

-In 2004, the City of Zurich (Switzerland) Police Band makes its Chicago debut as the first international unit to appear in the parade.
+In 2004, the City of Zurich (Switzerland) Police Band made its Chicago debut as the first international unit to appear in the parade.

 In 2006, the parade assumed the name "McDonald's Thanksgiving Parade," as the McDonald's Owners of Chicagoland and Northwest Indiana and the McDonald's Corporation announced a two-year title sponsorship of the parade.
 Close to a half-million spectators line Chicago's State Street for one of the warmest Thanksgiving mornings in memory.

 In 2007, WGN-TV and CFA announced that the station would broadcast the McDonald's Thanksgiving Parade live and in high definition on WGN 9 Chicago.
 Available in 72 million homes at that time, Superstation WGN (now WGN America) also aired the parade live across the nation.
-This establishes the parade as one of three parades in the country to be covered live, in its entirety, on a national television broadcast.
+This established the parade as one of three parades in the country to be covered live, in its entirety, on a national television broadcast.

 In 2008, the parade celebrated its 75th step-off with a three-hour live broadcast.
 The first hour of the parade featured the best in local theatre and culture, with the rest of the parade featuring the traditional, forward motion parade.

 In 2010, the parade announced local-born actress Jennifer Beals as its Grand Marshal.
 The parade reached a record high 3.75 million viewers across the country.
 Over 350,000 spectators braved the elements and attended the parade in person on State Street.

 In 2011, the crowds enjoyed clear weather and a parade line-up consisting of Grand Marshal Holland Taylor, the Harlem Globetrotters, the Chicago cast of Million Dollar Quartet, the Eriam Sisters, Celeste Kellogg and more.

 In 2018, Chicago-area outdoor retailer Uncle Dan's became the headline sponsor.

 In 2020, saw no parade as a result of the COVID-19 pandemic; parade organizers noted they had been ordered by the city of Chicago not to hold the parade, nor any other "special events".
 This was the first cancellation in history, with the 87th edition being deferred to 2021.